PPC (Pay per click) marketing highlights.

 PPC marketing essentials

-PPC (Pay-per-click) is the most commonly used online advertising method.
-The majority of PPC platforms are Google Ads and Facebook Ads, youtube Ads and bing Ads.
+PPC (Pay-per-click) is the most commonly used online advertising method SERP (search engine results pages).
+You pay to have your Ad displayed on the SERP page when a used types in a search query using your keyword(s) The most common PPC platforms are of course Google AdWords and Facebook Ads, youtube Ads and bing Ads

 The best time to use PPC as oppose to traditional Marketing?

-PPC provides the all the settings you need to target your audience.
-For example demographics age, gender, income, Education, martial status, hobbies and interests.
-Properly set-up PPC advertising is the quickest and most focused way of reaching your target audience.
-Once your channel is set-up it will display your Ad for users to see and click on.
-A users click will link them to your website or landing page.
+PPC provides the settings to target your audience via their demographics such as age, gender, income, Education, martial status, hobbies and interests.
+Properly set-up PPC is the most focused way of reaching your target audience.
+Once set-up your channel will display your Ad for users to see and click.
+The click will connect them to your website or landing page.

-PPC marketing is suited to promotions like special offers with short lead times.
-Also your PPC ad will always appear before or above any organic listing in the (SERP) search results.
-Your Ad will appear provided you’ve set your bid high enough.
+Limited time only special offers with short lead times are ideally suited for PPC marketing.
+Also your PPC ad will always appear before or above organic search results.
+So if you’ve set your bid high enough your ad will be displayed.
 In fact as much as half the online traffic will see the top sponsored 3-4 Ads.
-When a keyword search is done PPC puts your product or service against rival companies.
-It uses your pre-selected keywords and relevant business selected keywords.
+PPC puts your product or service against rival companies when keyword searches are done using your pre-selected keywords and relevant business selected keywords.

 Here are the top tips to make your PPC a success

-Make sure you know your clients business, visit their website and familiarise yourself with their activities to help you target their audience with relevant keywords.
+Make sure you know your clients business, visit they website and familiarise yourself with their activities this will help you target their audience with relevant keywords.

 - Monitor the channels you intend to use for your campaign, it’s better to know which channels work best for your client’s goals.
 This helps you direct your resources and media budget towards them.